Exploring trends and developments

 Critical Chain Project Management Reduces Project Lead Time

 In spite of the fact that project task durations are often conservatively estimated to begin with, the presence of certain behaviours can cause them to increase.
-Critical Chain Project Management and project scheduling eliminates these behaviours and reduces project lead times.
-Four behaviours make project durations longer than necessary.

 Useful Techniques to Fine-Tune Your Project Schedule